Cambrian-1

 1. We encode spatial inductive bias by explicitly localizing the aggregation space for each token in the query.

-2. We perform vision feature aggregation multiple times across the LLM layers, allowing the model to repeatedly refer necessary visual information.
+2. We perform vision feature aggregation multiple times across the LLM layers, allowing the model to repeatedly reference necessary visual information.

 Spatial Vision Aggregator (SVA)